jeffThompson/PhysicalComputing/Week02_LEDs/SettingUpYourBoard.md

 ***

 ### CONNECT YOUR BOARD
 First, plug the board into your computer with a USB cable.
 It should mount as a "volume" on your computer, like a USB thumb drive.
 If it prompts you to connect the device as a keyboard, just exit out (we'll cover this later).
+If the board doesn't show up, it could be your USB connection.
+Make sure you're not using a USB hub and have a normal cable, not one designed for charging only!

 The board's volume should be named `CIRCUITPY`.
-Open it up and let's look inside; there will be three items:
+Open it up and let's look inside...

 ![](Images/SettingUpYourBoard/CircuitPyVolume.png)

+There will be three items:
 * `code.py` &larr; the file we'll edit to program the board
 * `lib` &larr; a folder for extra code libraries
 * `boot_out.txt` &larr; info on the board and its firmware (more about this in a sec)